To Mary Lyon, Consumed by Holy Fire

 laid straight across her chest.
 I find

-my knuckles, trace the callouses — then look
+my knuckles, trace the scars—then look

-again: the mouth — the brow — the mourners lined
+again: the mouth—the brow—the mourners lined

 in black: the cross — my kingdom for a book,

-a pen — the lid swings down — and there: the mark.
+a pen—the lid swings down—and there: the mark.

-A dash— I smile—I reach into the dark.
+A dash—I smile—I reach into the dark.